-- Items in angle brackets ( < > ) can be toggled among several choices through the spacebar. - Items in square brackets ([]) can be changed by typing a new value.
+- Items in angle brackets (<>) can be toggled among several choices through use of the Spacebar. - You can change an item in square brackets ([]) by typing a new value.
 You can use the Backspace and Delete keys to erase characters behind and in front of the cursor. - The Up Arrow and Down Arrow keys, the Left Arrow and Right Arrow keys, the Tab key, and the Backspace key can be used to move between selected items. - Items in uppercase are commands.
 Moving the selection to a command and pressing Enter will process that command.

-Important: The command APPLY makes changes to the switch configuration for the current session only.
+Important: The APPLY command makes changes to the switch configuration for the current session only.
 If you want your changes to be permanent, select Save Changes from the main menu.
 Selecting Save Changes enters the current switch configuration, including all changes, into NVRAM and then restarts the GbE switch module.